ScottWe/solidity-1/tutorials/5_client_data.md

 ```

 After restricting the clients, we then assign the transactions to a unique
 process vertex.
-From this vertex, we connect edges to data vertices of each
+From this vertex, we add edges to the data vertices of each
 client.
-If we repeat this process for each subset of clients, we will map every
+If we repeat this process for each subset of clients, we assign every
-transaction onto some process in the network topology.
+transaction to some process vertex in the network topology.

 To illustrate this construction, and to highlight its symmetry, we give the
 graphs for 6 and 7 clients.
 To improve readability, we do not show the data
-vertices common to all processes.
+vertices shared by all processes.
 We name the arbitrary address `A1`, `A2`,
 `A3`, and `A4` to stress the point that each address is strictly an identifier.
 The topology for 6 clients is: